prasadmuley/prasadmuley.github.io/_posts/2015-05-10-Linters-in-Python:Part-II.md

 ###[PyChecker](http://pychecker.sourceforge.net/)
 * It imports each module and compiles the each function, class and method for possible errors.
-* It determines the imported modules, classes and functions.
-It creates a tree based on it.
+* It determines the imported modules, classes and functions and creates a tree based on it.
 * It can't process the module if there is an import error.
+* It compiles and executes the imported module so your code get executed.
+  * For example: If you've SQL queries in python program then it executes every time which is bad (IMO)
 * Let's pass the sample_program.py and analyze the output.
 {% highlight bash %}
 prasad@Rootpy: master ⚡